Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Results

 Another important scaling relation is the relationship between stellar velocity dispersion $\sigma$ and stellar mass---the Faber-Jackson relation \citep{Faber1976VelocityGalaxies.}.
 Figure \ref{fig:FaberJackson} shows this relation for all simulations at $z \sim 0$.
 While all but a few of the simulated Milky Way-mass m12 galaxies, both with and without AGN feedback, fall within the intrinsic scatter of the observed relation found by \cite{Gallazzi2006AgesRelations}, the inclusion of AGN feedback appears to have a profound impact on massive galaxies.
 All but one of the simulated massive galaxies without AGN feedback have overly high velocity dispersions, 0.3-0.5 dex above the intrinsic scatter of the observations.
 By contrast, simulated massive galaxies with the \BHCR~model lie on or near the relation, and massive galaxies with the \BH~model lay slightly (within < 0.2 dex) above it.
 The inclusion of BH feedback therefore appears to be key to successfully reproducing this relation for massive galaxies: the lower stellar masses and larger sizes of the galaxies with BH feedback reduce the velocity dispersions to more realistic levels, since $\sigma \varpropto \sqrt{M/R}$.
+As in Figure \ref{fig:compactness}, we analyze the effects of stellar cosmic rays by including two simulations with stellar CRs but no AGN feedback, plotted as blue diamonds.
+The m12 galaxy with the \CR~model lies along the observed relation.
+The m13 \CR~galaxy has an unrealistically high stellar velocity dispersion, similar to the \NoBHCR~galaxies.
+The failure of the massive galaxy with the \CR~model is a further indication that AGN feedback, not stellar cosmic rays, is responsible for producing realistic galaxies at this mass scale, in agreement with Figure \ref{fig:compactness}.